Amir-r-zare/Amir-r-zare/README.md

 ### 📂 Featured Projects

-- 🔐 **Secure V2X Architecture over SDN** – Research prototype focused on intelligent routing and attack resilience.
-- 🧰 **Qt Audio Toolkit** – Live voice streaming using Qt/C++, with real-time waveform visualization and WebRTC integration.
-- 🧠 **AI-Powered Traffic Management in VANETs** – Adaptive algorithm using RL and SDN APIs.
+- 🔐 **Design Secure and Reliable network model for SDN-Based Autonomous vehicles
+- 🧰 **Getting more advanced in Qt, QML

 ---
 ### 🧾 Publications